-The BEST part of this easy chocolate lava cake recipe is that it takes very little time to make and only 5-6 ingredients.
+The BEST part of this easy chocolate lava cake recipe is that it uses 5 key ingredients and takes 20 minutes to make.
+Let's get started!

-It is baked till the outer walls of the cake bake, but the center is still wet.
-As a result, when you cut into a molten lava cake, the center flows out resembling a volcanic lava flow.
+Also known as Molten Lava Cake, this Lava cake has a gooey center and a fudgy texture.
+It's made with chocolate, butter, eggs, sugar, and flour, and is baked till the outer walls of the cake set, but the center is still jiggly.
+As a result, when you cut into a cake, the center flows out, resembling a volcanic lava flow.

 The quantity of batter in this recipe will make: